LanceRadioactive/RelBot/README.md

 # RelBot
-A hack-eyed bot for Discord dedicated to relationahip charts.
+Source code for a hack-eyed bot for Discord dedicated to relationship charts.